About Learn to Play

 Always monitor that the play is coherent (logical and sequential), if not, bring the child back to an earlier level of play

 Karen Stagnitti PhD, BOccThy, GCHE.
-Karen is an occupational therapist by training who has a very strong interest in children’s play.
+Karen is an occupational therapist by training who has a very strong interest in children’s play and respected within the play therapy community.

 In the early 1990’s she became serious about researching children’s play.